JosephMorales28/JosephMorales28/README.md

 # Hi there!
 I'm Joseph Morales 😊👋
-- 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ... python,PHP,SQL and re-read in Webdesign (HTML5,CSS3,JavaScript)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-I'm Joseph Morales, from Philippines.
+From Philippines.
 I have a basic knowledge in Photoshop,HTML5,CSS3,JavaScript,PHP,SQL, and Python.
 I love to create a web design,posters,banners,t-shirt printing and drawing.
 My goal is to improve and upgrade my skills.
 My other hobbies are watching TV, reading books, gym exercise, travels, playing online games like (Mobile Legends:Bang Bang, Call of Duty -Mobile, League of Legends).